Bruce[2].jpg (4158 bytes)

 Some 40 odd years ago Englishman Colonel H. G 'Blondie' Hasler developed a simplified and modernized version of the traditional Junk rig and used in on 'Jester' a boat that was to prove the worth of Hasler's Junk rig designs.
 During the past few years hundreds of cruising sail boats have been equipped with this rig and it has proven to be a viable alternative to the more popular traditional and modern rigs.

-Modern junk rigs are capable of creditable windward performance and can often out-reach and out-run boats fitted with more conventional sail plans.
+Modern junk rigs are capable of creditable windward performance and can often out-reach and out-run boats fitted with more conventional sail boat plans.
 Some of the advantages of the junk rig are, easy to reef, low initial and maintenance costs, lack of standing rigging (less to go wrong), and a certain beauty.

 JUA2.jpg (19691 bytes)